I-am-Future/simple-torch-benchmark-experiments/README.md

 # Simple PyTorch Benchmark Experiments

-This repo is used to answer a question puzzled me for long time: **Do WSL2 and Docker have computation performance lost in PyTorch compared to Native Windows?**
+This repo is used to answer a question puzzled me for long time: **Do WSL2 and Docker have computation performance lost in PyTorch compared to Native Windows?** (Short answer: No!)

 The answer is crucial because for many students and normal users, they don't have Linux environment.
 But some models are only available on Linux platform.
 We want to figure out if we have performance lost when we run the model on WSL2/Docker on Windows.